dbrugne/donut/README.md

     - [ ] Add room owner/ops list on room profile
     - [ ] Add owned/opsed room list on user profile
     - [ ] Add room where the user is in on user profile
-    - [x] Replace actual color panel with HKS colors
     - [ ] FAQ / contact / CGU / help in left column (_blank)
 - [ ] Room page
 - [ ] User page

 **Account**
 - [ ] Implement clean account form (email, password, Facebook) in IHM
+- [ ] Allow dot in username (aaron.aronson)
+- [ ] Add signup with Facebook button on landing page

+**Customization**
+- [ ] Handle Facebook image storage/retrieving
 - [ ] Set color to random color on user creation
-- [ ] Handle Facebook image storage/retrieving
+- [ ] Deal with default user avatar and poster
-- [ ] Allow dot in username (aaron.aronson)
+- [ ] Set room default color as pink
+- [ ] Set room default avatar and poster with the same as user

 **Contents**
 - [ ] Translate texts